bengardner/working_villages/wayzones.md

 ```

 All that needs to be saved for a wayzone is the bit array of nodes where we can stand.
 (64 bytes)

+## Classification Of Wayzones

+### Island ("island")

+There are no links to other wayzones.
+Essentially a jail.

+Teleportation or some other forced movement is the only way to get there.

+The MOB can wander freely inside the zone.

+### Exit Only ("exit_only")

+If there are exits (link_to_cnt > 0), but no entrances (link_from_cnt == 0), then the wayzone is exit only.

+Teleportation or some other forced movement is the only way to get there.

+This is as simple as a 2-high stack of blocks if jump_height=1.

+### Trap ("enter_only")

+If there are entrances (link_from_cnt > 0), but no exits (link_to_cnt == 0), then the wayzone is a trap.

+This is a pit of depth fear_height if fear_height > jump_height.

+A NPC will need to place ladders or blocks to get out.
+Without that ability, it will eventually die.

+### Dead End ("dead_end")

+If there is exactly one two-way connection to another wayzone, then the zone is a dead-end.

+This means you can only go back the way you came in.

+There is no point in exploring a "dead_end" zone. (discarded at the neighbor link step)

+### Choke point ("choke_point")

+If there are the following links, then the wayzone is a chokepoint or hallway.

+ - at least one input
+ - at least one output
+ - exactly two different wayzones

+This can be two one-way connections to two different wayzones.
+(A -> S -> B)

+Or it can be two two-way connections.
+(A <=> S <=> B)

+Or any combination.
+(A => S <=> B)

+When one of these is in the path, the "target position" is set to a position in this wayzone until the wayzone is reached.

+### Normal

+A normal wayzone has 3 or more connected wayzones.

+## Propagating "dead_end" (probably not going to do it)

+It should be possible to propagate "dead_end" status to the last "choke_point" that can reach the dead_end.
+All wayzones behind that choke_point should be marked as "dead_end_zone".

+This is done with a "flood-fill" from a dead_end zone.
+Perhaps take steps.
+If at any point there is only one "zone walker" and it is in a "choke_point", then that is the last choke_point.
+All visited zones to that point are marked as a dead_end_zone.

+The search should end after, say, 20 steps.

+Unfortunately, that would have to be repeated if *any* of the involved chunks are dirtied.

+This can be used as follows:

+  - a "zone walker" may not follow a link into a wayzone marked "dead_end_zone" unless it is currently in a "dead_end_zone".
+  - a "zone walker" may leave a "dead_end_zone"

+This means the "find neighbor links" step will discard neighbors that enter a dead_end_zone.
+The direction will be marked as paused, so if the direction runs out of walkers, it will not terminate the search, but rather continue in the other direction.

+If both end points are in a "dead_end_zone" then both search toward each other.
+Both may leave the dead_end_zone, but may not enter another.

+If a house has exactly 1 door, then this will prevent a walker from exploring the inside of a house unless and endpoint is in the house.

+It a house has 2 or more doors, a path may happily go through the house.
+(Need FIX for this.)